 David Makepeace is a film maker who sees eclipses as opportunities to connect with the universe.
 Makepeace calls himself the "eclipseguy" and has a website.

-One chaser confided that the minutes of totality are the only times he is at peace.
-Another likened the black disk and corona to the eye of God.
+One chaser likened the black disk and corona to the eye of God.

 GREAT AMERICAN ECLIPSE: August 21, 2017

 A total eclipse of the sun occurs during new moon.
 New moon is when the moon moves between the earth and the sun.
 The night side of the moon faces us, and the moon is invisible.
-When the sun, moon & earth form a straight line, there is a total solar eclipse somewhere on the planet.
-An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic by 5 degrees.
+When the sun, moon & earth form a straight line, there is a total solar eclipse somewhere.
+An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic.
 Generally, the moon passes above or below the sun.
 During a total solar eclipse, the moon covers the sun, plunging us into darkness.
 Eclipses vary in duration depending on the moon's distance from Earth.
-It is a perfect fit, the only 2 discs in our sky, one on top of the other like a quarter on top of a quarter.
+It is a perfect fit, the only 2 discs in the sky, one on top of the other like a quarter on top of a quarter.

 The sun's diameter is 400 times larger than the moon's.
 The sun is also 400 times farther away.
 These facts make total solar eclipses possible.
-The sun is about 93 million miles from us.
-The moon is about 240 thousand miles.
+The sun is about 93 million miles away.
+The moon is about 240 thousand miles away.
 Divide 240,000 into 93,000,000, and you get 388.
-Close enough!
-The moon was created when a planet-size object collided with the early earth, sending debris into orbit.
+Close!
+The moon was created when a large object collided with the early earth, sending debris into orbit.
 The debris coalesced over time to form the moon.
 The moon was once much closer.
 It is slowly drifting away, and there will come a time when it will not appear large enough to cover the sun.
-The age of total solar eclipses will be over.
+There will be no more total solar eclipses.

 The Great American Eclipse began in the Pacific Ocean.
 The moon's shadow touched land in Oregon and cut a diagonal path across the United States.
 Lebanon, Tennessee, 30 miles east of Nashville, was the ideal place for me.
 I lived in Lebanon in the 1970s and 80s and knew the town.
 There were 2 minutes, 35 seconds of totality.
 From Tennessee, the moon's shadow crossed Charleston, South Carolina, and moved into the Atlantic Ocean.